Boyd and Parker ambush: Prelude

 Butler and the Seneca war chiefs had roughly 800 men to defend Seneca territory including Butler's Rangers.
 Sullivan had marched from Easton, Pennsylvania to the Wyoming Valley, then ascended the Susquehanna River to its confluence with the Chemung River.

 After defeating Butler at the Battle of Newtown, Sullivan headed north into the Seneca homeland.
 His brigades proceeded up the eastern side of Seneca Lake to Kanadaseaga before heading west towards Chenussio, also known as Little Beard's Town.

 Sullivan had camped at the site of Foot’s Corners in Conesus on Sunday, September 12, 1779, after marching from Honeoye Lake.
 That night, Lieutenant Thomas Boyd received orders to organize a scouting party to locate and reconnoiter Chenussio.
-Boyd took 26 soldiers with him, including Sergeant Michael Parker.
-Also with him was Thaosagwat, an Oneida guide also known as Han Yost.
+Although the orders instructed him to take only a handful of men, Boyd took 26 soldiers with him, including Sergeant Michael Parker.
+Also with him was Thaosagwat, also known as Han Yost, an Oneida guide.

 Meanwhile, about 400 Rangers and allied warriors were preparing to ambush the vanguard of Sullivan's army as it emerged from the marshy area south of Conesus Lake, unaware that Boyd's patrol had unknowingly passed them in the night.

 Ambush

 The following morning, Boyd's patrol reached an abandoned village, which he believed was Chenussio.
 After sending four runners back to Sullivan, they spotted a group of four Seneca entering the village, and a brief skirmish followed.
 One Seneca was killed.
 Boyd then decided to return with his patrol to Sullivan's camp.
-On the trail, they spotted five Iroquois who fled.
+On the trail, they spotted five Haudenosaunee who fled.
 Thaosagwat warned Boyd not to follow, but he ignored the warning, and the patrol stumbled upon the enemy’s lines.
 Surrounded and outnumbered, fourteen of Boyd’s men were killed.
 Seven escaped, while Boyd, Parker, and Thaosagwat were captured.
 Thaosagwat was immediately executed by Little Beard.

 Aftermath

 Boyd and Parker were taken to Chenussio, where Butler questioned them.
-After Butler departed, Little Beard had Boyd and Parker tortured, mutilated, and decapitated in anger over the destruction of Seneca villages.
-According to one source, Boyd and Parker had their entrails secured to a tree and were then forced to circle the tree so that their innards were drawn out.
-However, this particular detail is not included in the journals kept by several members of the Sullivan Expedition, which describe the condition of the mangled bodies in gruesome detail.
+After Butler departed, Little Beard had Boyd and Parker tortured, mutilated, and decapitated.
+Local lore, stemming from Mary Jemison's 1824 biography, suggests that Boyd and Parker had their entrails secured to a tree and were forced to circle the tree so that their innards were drawn out.
+This particular detail, however, is not included in the journals kept by several members of the Sullivan Expedition, which describe the condition of the mangled bodies in gruesome detail.

-A tree, thought to be the tree to which Boyd was bound, is located in the Boyd and Parker Park in Leicester, New York.
+An oak tree, which historical memory holds to be the tree to which Boyd was bound, is located in the Boyd and Parker Park in Leicester, New York and is known as the Torture Tree.